 However, the Bible tells us that stubbornness is as bad as worshipping idols (idolatry).
 I have been trying to understand the connection between the two.
 This is my understanding: Idolatry is the worship of idols; stubbornness is the worship of your own ideas!
 The idea of a stubborn person is the god he worships!
 Stubbornness is self-will.
 A dictionary defines stubbornness as “dogged determination not to change one’s attitude or position on something.”
 That means even when or if there is the need to change his attitude or position on something, a stubborn person won’t.
 The Dictionary of Bible Themes defines stubbornness as “Proud and disobedient resistance to God’s will and rejection of his commands.”

 Stubbornness leads to death as we have seen in the case of Asahel (2 Samuel 2:18-23), though it was not God’s command that he disobeyed or resisted.
-The consequence of idolatry is also death (Deuteronomy 13:12-15).
-Today, idolaters may not suffer physical death but they die spiritually and will end in hell fire unless they repent.
+The consequence of idolatry is also death, as seen in Deuteronomy 13:12-15.
+Today, idolaters may not suffer physical death but they die spiritually and will end in hellfire unless they repent.
 Do not be stubborn!

 Stubbornness kills!
 In the Old Testament, a stubborn and rebellious son reported to the elders of the city by his parents was supposed to be stoned to death!
 “If a man has a stubborn and rebellious son who will not obey the voice of his father or the voice of his mother, and who, when they have chastened him, will not heed them, then his father and his mother shall take hold of him and bring him out to the elders of his city, to the gate of his city.
 And they shall say to the elders of his city, ‘This son of ours is stubborn and rebellious; he will not obey our voice; he is a glutton and a drunkard.’
 Then all the men of his city shall stone him to death with stones; so you shall put away the evil from among you, and all Israel shall hear and fear” (Deuteronomy 21:18-21 New King James Version).

 God knew ahead that Pharaoh would be stubborn.
 That was why He told Moses that He would make him stubborn so that he would not let the Israelites go.
-“And the LORD said to Moses, ‘When you go back to Egypt, see that you do all those wonders before Pharaoh which I have put in your hand.
-But I will harden his heart, so that he will not let the people go” (Exodus 4:21 NKJV).
+“And the Lord said to Moses, “When you go back to Egypt, see that you do all those wonders before Pharaoh which I have put in your hand.
+But I will harden his heart, so that he will not let the people go’” (Exodus 4:21 New King James Version).

-God described Israel as stubborn as a heifer –a young cow (Hosea 4:16).
+God said Israel was stubborn like a stubborn calf (Hosea 4:16).
 And the consequence for Israel in that scripture was bad.
 Israel would stand alone and unprotected, like a helpless lamb in an open field.

 Other scriptures refer to Israel as a stiff-necked people or stubborn in their relationship with God (Exodus 33:3, 5, 34:9; Deuteronomy 9:6; 2 Kings 17:14; Psalm 78:8; Jeremiah 6:28; Ezekiel 2:3-5.
-Zechariah 7:11-12 says, “Your ancestors would not listen to this message.
-They turned stubbornly away and put their fingers in their ears to keep from hearing.
-They made their hearts as hard as stone, so they could not hear the law or the messages that the LORD Almighty had sent them by his Spirit through the earlier prophets.
-That is why the LORD Almighty was so angry with them” (New Living Translation).
+Zechariah 7:11-12 says, “Your ancestors refused to listen to this message.
+They stubbornly turned away and put their fingers in their ears to keep from hearing.
+They made their hearts as hard as stone, so they could not hear the instructions or the messages that the Lord of Heaven’s Armies had sent them by his Spirit through the earlier prophets.
+That is why the Lord of Heaven’s Armies was so angry with them” (New Living Translation).

 The Israelites were ruled and oppressed by their enemies for many years because of their stubborn persistence in sin.
 Eventually, they were taken into captivity.
 Do not be like the Israelites who persisted in their stubborn way.
 “And it came to pass, when the judge was dead, that they reverted and behaved more corruptly than their fathers, by following other gods, to serve them and bow down to them.
 They did not cease from their own doings nor from their stubborn way” (Judges 2:19 New King James Version).